pako8101/HistoryAppNewSpring2024/README.md

 Back End
 The project incorporates a bit of Aspect-Oriented Programming (AOP) to modularize cross-cutting concerns.

+Validation Implement client-side and server side validation wiht proper messeges to the user.

 Scheduled Tasks :
 Removing Deprecate and old articles: Articles not edited or deleted from admin considered inactive and are automatically removed from the system.